Templates Inputs

 • type string – input data type

-• showIf string - condition when the input should be displayed, read more about syntax
+• showIf (string) – condition for displaying the input, read more about syntax

-• options array of options, only for kind = select/multiselect
+• options – an array of selectable options (only for kind = select/multiselect)

 Allowed combinations of type and kind: